Cimbali/pympress/README.md

 * [Poppler, the PDF rendering library](http://poppler.freedesktop.org/), which is available in every good package manager.

 On windows, both GTK+3 and Poppler are shipped in the PyGi installer.
+On some platforms, you might need to make sure that the introspection bindings for poppler are shipped as well.
+On OpenSuse for example the packages `python3-gobject` and `typelib-1_0-Poppler-0_18` are needed.

 ## Installing